Lorizio/Delta-3D-Printer/software/README.md

 ## Driver and important steps
 Connect the Arduino board to your computer.
 Running Windows, it should finish install itself after 2 minutes without you needing to do anything in particular (make sure you are connected to Internet so that Windows Update can download the driver).
-_If you Windows is displaying any error when connecting the board you will need to manually install the driver.
+_If Windows is displaying any error when connecting the board you will need to manually install the driver.
 Check the Arduino website for more informations._

 For later use **you need to know which COM port was the Arduino board installed on**.
 You can find this information checking the properties of the board in the "Devices and Printers" from the Control Panel.
 Write it down.
 For example, mine was installed using the port COM3.